hirwajeaneric/School_Registration_System_JDBC/README.md

 * Learn how to save images and retrieve them from the database
 * Learn how to display data from database to a JTable
 * Learn how to use Java Enums to enumerate data like Gender,...
+* Learn how to save numerous data at a time.